 Figure out if any of your conversation trouble spots are due to anxiety or insecurities

 Some issues with making conversation are more technical, maybe because someone has trouble thinking of relevant things to say, or isn't the best at applying certain listening skills.
 It's also common for people to be held back in this area by their fears and insecurities.
 For example, someone may want to strike up a conversation with a classmate, but be too nervous to do it.

 If that's the case for you, you should check out the site's section devoted to those challenges.
 You can work on your conversation goals in tandem with tackling your worries and self-doubt around to talking to people.

 It should be simple to figure out the areas where your fears and lack of confidence are the problem.
 Actually dealing with those issues will be more work.

 Figure out if any of your conversation problems are influenced by negative social habits or attitudes you have, and then try to correct them

 This is a second point that may send you off to another of the site's sections.
 Your interpersonal skills are largely demonstrated through your conversation.
 Any number of bad social habits or attitudes can have a negative impact on the way you speak with people (e.g., having a sense that everyone is dumber than you).
 The site's section on generally improving your social persona may help you here.

 It's generally more difficult to identify your bad habits.
 Some are easy enough to guess, but others take longer to become aware of.
 This article has some advice on getting outside feedback.

 Look into the site's writing on becoming a more well-rounded, interesting person

 One more thing that affects your conversations is how much you've got going on as an individual.
 All else being held constant, someone with a boring life and few real interests is going to have less to offer in a conversation than someone who's experienced a lot.
-Again, the site's section on improving your social persona has articles that cover this issue.
+Again, the site's section on improving your social persona has articles that cover that.